bradchristie/taminations-flutter/assets/c2/offset_concept.md

 # Offset Waves/Lines/Columns Concept

-Dancers arranged as shown on the left act as though they are in columns or lines and do the call, ending back on the same offset spots.
+Dancers arranged as shown on the left act as though they are in Columns or Lines and do the call, ending back on the same offset spots.

 Offset Lines, [Couples Circulate](../b1/circulate.md):